Mumbai: Liquor home delivery allowed in non-containment zones

-"E-commerce platforms may be utilised by the liquor shops permitted to do home delivery," said the BMC order.
-Liquor sale was earlier completely banned in the city, which is worst affected by the coronavirus outbreak in the country.
+"E-commerce platforms may be utilized by the liquor shops permitted to do home delivery," said the BMC order.
+After lockdown began, liquor sale was completely banned in the city, which is worst affected by the coronavirus outbreak in the country.

+The civic body said that it has decided to allow home delivery of liquor in the city in view of the extension of lockdown and revised guidelines on the measures to be taken for containment of coronavirus.
+Liquor shops can deliver sealed bottles of tipple to customers at home address, the order issued by Municipal Commissioner Iqbal Chahal said.

+The order comes five days after the Maharashtra government allowed home delivery of liquor in red zones.
+"All the concerned are directed to comply with above orders in toto failing which action under relevant sections of the Epidemic Diseases Act, 1897; Disaster Management Act, 2005 and section 188 of Indian Penal Code (not complying with government order) will be initiated against the defaulters," it read.

 - READ MORE ON: